Attempto/ACE-in-GF/tests/README.md

 ### test_out.txt

-Output of the test on the test sentences.
+Output of the test on the input sentences.
-Each sentence is classified as __OK__ or __FAIL__.
+Each sentence is classified as __OK__ or __FAIL__, depending on whether it was successfully parsed or not.
+In case of __OK__, the ambiguity (number of corresponding abstract trees) is shown in parentheses.
-In the latter case, the successfully parsed beginning of the sentence is also provided.
+In case of __FAIL__, the successfully parsed beginning of the sentence is shown.

 ### test_out_fail.txt